ayatough/AtCoder/README.md

 - AC: AC without help of editorial
 - AC*: AC with help of editorial

+## PR contents

+I raise PullRequest each contest.
+I write my code explanations and impressions of the target contest. these contens are written in japnese.

 ## issue type

 - yet to solve: difficult to solve, then leave them as homework